 Prior to this offering, there has not been a public market for our Class A shares.
-The Class A shares have been approved for listing on the NYSE.
+The Class A shares have been approved for listing on the NYSE, subject to official notice of issuance.
 We cannot predict, however, whether an active liquid public trading market for our Class A shares will develop or be sustained.
 Active, liquid trading markets generally result in lower price volatility and more efficient execution of buy-and-sell orders for investors.
 The liquidity of a securities market is often affected by the volume of shares publicly held by unrelated parties.